apppoint-release/BizAPP-Docs/docs/systemsetup.md

 9. Navigate to *Performance Features* and enable features such as *Dynamic Content Compression and Static Content Compression*.
 10. If you require Windows Integrated Authentication for the web site, it can be enabled in *Security* >> *Windows Authentication*.
 11. The installation will take several minutes, once it is completed, click Close.
 12. To ensure that IIS is installed and working, type IIS in the Search bar near the Start button.
 You’ll see the Internet Information Services Manager, click Open.
-OR
-13. In the Command Prompt, type inetmgr.
-The IIS Manager window is open onscreen.
+13. Alternately, in the Run Prompt, type inetmgr.
+The IIS Manager window opens when successfully installed.
-14. In the IIS Manager window, click Application Pools, and check if BizAPP Pool services is in the “Started” state.

 ### Required Installations